Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Evaluation

-Following our attack pipeline in \S~\ref{subsec:attack}, we first perform memory templating by running Blacksmith with the default settings to search for the most effective access pattern on our platform and then use this pattern to sweep for flippable bit templates in a 256MB region.
-Totally 17,366 flippable bits are identified after about 17.5 hours, 8,855 of which are 0$\to$1 flips.
-We then obtain the superbits set $\mathcal{S}_\mathcal{E}$ using the search method mentioned in \S~\ref{sec:design}; these are the bits we will attempt to flip during the attack.
-To empirically determine the number of ``fake datasets'' used to calculate $\mathcal{S}_\mathcal{E}$ (\S~\ref{subsec:bit-search}), we plot in \F~\ref{fig:superbit-pcts} the relationship between the number of fake datasets used and the accuracy of the superbits found, i.e., how many bits in $\mathcal{S}_\mathcal{E}$ are actually also vulnerable in the victim executable.
-We observed that, the accuracy becomes stable at around 70\% after 8 datasets, and the confidence interval is the tightest at 10 datasets.
-Thus, we use 10 datasets to calculate $\mathcal{S}_\mathcal{E}$.
+To determine the number of ``fake datasets'' used to calculate $\mathcal{S}_\mathcal{E}$ (\S~\ref{subsec:bit-search}), we plot in \F~\ref{fig:superbit-pcts} the relationship between the number of fake datasets used and the accuracy of the superbits found, i.e., how many bits in $\mathcal{S}_\mathcal{E}$ are actually also vulnerable in the victim executable.
+For comparison, we also show the baseline case where the attacker does not use fake datasets, but simply selects random bits as superbits to use in the attack.
+We observed that, the attacker is able to confidently find superbits when using 8 or more fake datasets (with $\sim$70\% accuracy), and the confidence interval is the tightest at 10 datasets.
+Randomly selected bits have significantly lower probabilities ($\sim$2\%) of being transferable to the victim executable.
+We thus use 10 fake datasets to obtain $\mathcal{S}_\mathcal{E}$.

 The statistics of the attack results are shown in \T~\ref{tab:attack}.
 On average, we successfully degrade each victim executable to a random guesser (prediction accuracy of 10\%) with 1.4 flip attempts while causing no crashes at all, regardless of the original prediction accuracy of the victim executable.
-In the case of \DN\ on CIFAR10, we consistently succeed with just one flip attempt in all five runs, decreasing its accuracy from 80.00\% to 11.40\%, ruining its inference capabilities.
-As for quantized models, they seem slightly more resilient to our attacks than non-quantized models, requiring 1.4 to 1.6 flips to succeed on average.
-In fact, in one run for the quantized \DN\ model, four flips were required before successfully achieving the goal.
-However, our results show that attacking quantized models is not a challenging target for attackers, as most quantized models are still successfully attacked within two flips.
-In summary, our observations suggest that BFA is a severe \textit{and} practical threat to DNN executables.
+In the case of \DN\ on CIFAR10, we consistently succeed with just one flip attempt in all five runs, decreasing its accuracy from 80.00\% to 11.40\%, ruining its inference capabilities. {Somewhat surprising are} the results for quantized models.
+Recall that, quantized models are considered substantially harder to attack with BFA, requiring 2$\times$ to 23$\times$ more flips for complete intelligence depletion~\cite{Yao2020DeepHammer}.
+We however find that, after being compiled into DNN executables, quantized models require just 1.4 to 1.6 flips to be successfully attacked, which is only slightly higher than the figures for full-precision DNN executables.
+The worst case was found in one run for the quantized \DN\ model, where four flips were required before successfully achieving the goal.
+We compare our results with existing work in \S~\ref{subsec:existing}.
+Our observation suggests that BFA is a severe \textit{and} practical threat to DNN executables.

-\subsection{\ding{177} Case Study}
+\subsection{Case Study}